ArnaudDarre/pallote/apps/pallote-docs/docs/components/buttons.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import { Button, Buttons } from "pallote-react"
+import { Button, Buttons } from 'pallote-react'

 import { DocLinks } from './partials/DocLinks'